Permafrost/Tundra/SERVICES.md

 * `$force?` is an optional boolean indicating if the suffix should be always be appended even if the key or value already ends with the given suffix.
-Defaults to `false`, where the suffix is only appended on keys or values that do not already end with it.
+Defaults to `false`, where the suffix is only appended to keys or values that do not already end with it.
 * `$mode` is an optional choice for what should be converted: either the values, the keys, or both the keys and the values.
 Defaults to values.